turingschool/backend-curriculum-site/module4/projects/quantified_self/qs_server_side.md

 For your Express back end:

 - You'll use the given Webpack starter pack to get started.
 Run through the setup instructions and fire up the application.
 - Create an agile board and write stories for each of your endpoints.
-Choose between Github Projects, Waffle, Trello, or Pivotal Tracker.
+Choose between Github Projects, Waffle, or Trello.
 Use [this as a reference point](https://www.pivotaltracker.com/blog/principles-of-effective-story-writing-the-pivotal-labs-way) on how to write stories.
 We'll go into more detail on this.
 - Send your agile board, repo, and production links to your instructors.

 You will need to build the following foods and meals endpoints for your application (listed below).
-Based on the option you choose (calendar or recipes) you may need to modify the endpoints listed in project spec - do so as needed.
+Based on the extensions below you may need to modify and add the endpoints listed in project spec - do so as needed.
 You will definitely need to add some.

 There may be different architectural decisions you make with your server because of this addition; take you time to plan this out thoughtfully.